artNehai/DesignPatterns/README.md

 # Design Patterns In Kotlin
-Inspired by [design-patterns-kotlin](https://github.com/mmolosay/design-patterns-kotlin "design-patterns-kotlin") by [mmolosay](https://github.com/mmolosay "mmolosay"), be sure to leave him a star.
+Inspired by [design-patterns-kotlin](https://github.com/mmolosay/design-patterns-kotlin "design-patterns-kotlin") by [mmolosay](https://github.com/mmolosay "mmolosay"), be sure to leave him a star in my stead.

 ## Table of Contents